Islam in the United States: Modern Muslims

+"Since the 1950s," many notable political activists and socialites with influence over politicians have come from the American Muslim community.

 The Muslim population of the U.S. increased dramatically after President Lyndon B. Johnson signed the Immigration and Nationality Act of 1965 into law.
 The act abolished former immigration quotas, and expanded immigration opportunities from countries with significant Muslim populations.

+The Xoraxaya, Muslim Roma from Northern Macedonia, also came to the USA, where they founded mainly in the Bronx two Mosques.

 Approximately 2.78 million people immigrated to the United States from countries with significant Muslim populations between 1966 and 1997, with some estimating 1.1 million people of that population being Muslims.
 One-third of those immigrants originated from North Africa or the Middle East, one-third originated from South Asian countries, with the remaining third originating from across the entire world.
 Immigration to the United States post-1965 favored those deemed to have specialized educational and skills, thus impacting the socio-economic makeup of American Muslims.
 The United States began seeing Muslim immigrants arrive in the late 20th century as refugees due to such reasons as political unrest, war, and famine.

 Subgroups of Muslim Americans

-According to the Pew Research Center, approximately 55% of Muslims in the United States are Sunni Muslims, with Shia Muslims representing roughly 16% of the American Muslim population.
-The remainder identify with neither group, including some who consider themselves to be non-denominational Muslims.
+According to the Pew Research Center, approximately 55% of Muslims in the United States are Sunni Muslims, with Shia Muslims representing roughly 16% of the American Muslim population of which there are also sub-sects within the Shia Muslim denomination such as Nizar'i Ismailism, Bohras, etc. The remainder identify with neither group, including some who consider themselves to be non-denominational Muslims.